 Can I bring someone along with me to the appointment?

-Yes, Dr Laura encourages you to bring a support person if you like, as they may be able to recall details that you may forget or ask questions that you haven't considered.
+Normally, Dr Laura would encourage you to bring a support person, as they may be able to recall details that you may forget or ask questions that you haven't considered.